 Research proposals can take many forms, but they should answer four questions: “Why?”, “What?”, “How?” and “When?”
 Your proposal should be between two and three pages in length (single-line spacing), including the bibliography.
 It must include:

-Explain why the topic/problem is interesting and important to the field; what is known about the topic/problem in general terms; who has made the most important contributions to the topic/problem; and how your thesis plans to contribute to general debates both within Asian-Pacific studies and your particular discipline.
+Explain why the topic/problem is interesting and important to the field; what is known about the topic/problem in general terms; who has made the most important contributions to the topic/problem; and how your thesis plans to contribute to general debates in your particular field of study.
 This would be a very brief “literature review” that may form part of your introduction or chapter 1 later on.
 Try to integrate the “literature review” with the exposition of the project.

 Outline the most important research question you aim to answer, and if appropriate state your hypothesis.
 In addition, point to the paradigms or conceptual frameworks of your discipline that you will operate within or challenge.